JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * In Julia, indexing of arrays, strings, etc. is 1-based not 0-based.
   * Julia's slice indexing includes the last element, unlike in Python. `a[2:3]` in Julia is `a[1:3]` in Python.
-  * Julia does not support negative indexes.
+  * Julia does not support negative indices.
 In particular, the last element of a list or array is indexed with `end` in Julia, not `-1` as in Python.
   * Julia's `for`, `if`, `while`, etc. blocks are terminated by the `end` keyword.
 Indentation level is not significant as it is in Python.